See, amid the Winter's Snow

 "See, amid the Winter's Snow", also known as "The Hymn for Christmas", is an English Christmas carol, written by Edward Caswall and first published in 1858.
-In 1871 Sir John Goss composed a hymn tune for it, "Humility", and as "Hymn for Christmas Day", it was included in Christmas Carols New And Old, the anthology edited by Henry Ramsden Bramley and John Stainer.
+In 1871 Sir John Goss composed a hymn tune for it, "Humility", and as "Hymn for Christmas Day", it was included in Christmas Carols New and Old, the anthology edited by Henry Ramsden Bramley and John Stainer.

 History

 Caswall wrote "See, amid the winter's snow" shortly after converting from the Church of England to the Roman Catholic Church and joining the Oratory of Saint Philip Neri.
 The hymn was published earliest in 1858 as part of The Masque of Mary and Other Poems by Caswall.
 In 1871, John Goss wrote the tune "Humility" specifically for the carol.
-Later in the year, Bramley and Stainer selected "See, amid the winter's snow" to be published nationwide in their "Christmas Carols Old and New" hymn book.
-It was selected to be included in "Christmas Carols Old and New" as one of the carols that had "proved their hold upon the popular mind".
-While the carol became popular, a number of verses were cut from later publications of "See, amid the Winter's Snow".
+Later in the year, Bramley and Stainer selected "See, amid the winter's snow" to be published nationwide in their Christmas Carols Old and New as one of the carols that had "proved their hold upon the popular mind".
+While the carol became popular, a number of verses were cut from later publications.
 This includes the original final verse about the Virgin Mary, which was often cut out of non-Catholic hymnals.

 The artist Edward Dalziel used the words of this hymn below his engraving of the English downland with animals, even though the engraving did not have any snow in it.

 The tune has been re-used in a variety of social protest and union songs in the late 20th century, beginning with "Coal, Not Dole", written in the mid-1980s by Kay Sutcliffe about the closing of the Kent coal fields to a tune by Paul Abrahams, but later reset to Goss's tune at the suggestion of John Tams and recorded by Coope Boyes and Simpson.
 Shelley Posen wrote "No More Fish, No Fishermen" in 1996 about the end of the cod fishery in Newfoundland.
 Australian John Warner wrote "Bring out the Banners" on the 150th anniversary of Australia's eight-hour work day rule in 1996.